waxsway/credscore-core/README.md

 ## 🧠 Founders

-Wade Wickingson & Kenny [last name optional] — Two guys fed up with the old system, building the new one.
+Wade Wickingson — A guy fed up with the old system, building the new one.

 ---